Vessel Type: Motor: paddle wheeler

-Description: In 1850 the paddle wheeler Franklin went ashore at Thunder Bay Island.
-The wreck is highly disarticulated and scattered.
-No hull sections have yet been discovered, though some machinery and hardware are scattered in depths ranging from 10-55’ of water.
+Description: In 1850 the paddle wheeler Benjamin Franklin ran aground at Thunder Bay Island.
+Not much of the wreck is still together rather, it is quite scattered.
+No hull sections have yet been discovered, though some machinery and hardware are scattered and can be found in depths ranging from ten to 55 feet of water.
 One intact and two partially intact cylindrical boilers are located in deeper water.
-A rudder with traditional secondary post is nearer shore.
-The two paddle wheel shafts, one with intact cast iron hub still containing portions of the wooden spokes, are slightly different in form reflecting the replacement of one of the wheels at Cleveland.
+A rudder and post can be found nearer to the shore.
+The two paddle wheel shafts, one with intact cast iron hub still containing portions of the wooden spokes, have an interesting detail: they are slightly different in form, reflecting the replacement of one of the wheels at Cleveland, Ohio.

 Great Lakes Maritime Collection digital archive: http://greatlakeships.org/2901758/data?n=1